 Akinwumi Adesina, 8th President of the AfDB

-He succeeds Donald Kaberuka of Rwanda, and assumed duty on September 1, 2015 in Abidjan.
+He succeeded Donald Kaberuka of Rwanda, and assumed duty on September 1, 2015 in Abidjan.

-- 20/11/2015 - Keynote Address Delivered by Dr. Akinwumi A. Adesina, President of the African Development Bank, at the Paris Forum on Debt and Development, organized by the Paris Club and the G20, on November 20, 2015
+- 17/10/2016 - Keynote Address delivered by Dr. Akinwumi Adesina, President of the African Development Bank, at the World Food Prize, Des Moines, Iowa, October 13, 2016

 My vision is to help build a new Africa with prosperous, sustainable and inclusive growth; one that is peaceful, secure and united, regionally integrated and globally competitive.